 Acquiring low-/zero- or beyond-zero emission vehicles is not the only challenge on the agenda.
 Another challenge is the need to navigate crowded and congested urban environments safely and efficiently.
 Urban delivery vehicles must be able to maneuver through narrow streets and navigate traffic while respecting pedestrian zones, other road users and other obstacles.
 As a result, there is a growing trend towards the use of autonomous and semi-autonomous delivery vehicles that can operate safely and efficiently in these environments.

 Other trends in new urban delivery vehicles include the use of lightweight materials and modular designs to improve fuel efficiency and reduce emissions.
 There is also a growing trend towards the use of drone and other unmanned delivery vehicles for last-mile deliveries in urban areas, as well as the use of shared delivery vehicles to reduce congestion and improve efficiency.
-Finally, there is a growing interest in the use of data analytics and other advanced technologies to optimize delivery routes, reduce delivery times, and improve overall efficiency.
+Finally, there is a growing interest in the use of data analytics and other advanced technologies to optimise delivery routes, reduce delivery times, and improve overall efficiency.

 As new vehicles & technologies are about to enter the market, cities and other key stakeholders in the sustainable logistics need to be aware about the challenges, opportunities and requirements to deploy new use cases or to implement efficient regulation.
 A targeted market analysis developed by PNO Innovation Spain, has concluded in a database of over 245 market-ready vehicle innovations.